 The next thing you will need to do is get a fuel pressure tester for your fuel system.
 Be sure to get one that will work for your truck.
 Then simply hook into the fuel system and see what the pressure is.

 After all of these tests have been done you will have narrowed the problem down to one system instead of three.
-After you get it narrowed down you can start looking at each component of the problematic system.
+After you get it narrowed down, you can start looking at each component of the problematic system.

 Keep in mind that there is a Technical Service Bulletin (TSB) for the distributor drive bushing wearing out.
 This could be the source of your problem as well.
 Also, ignition coils and the ignition pickup inside the distributor are common problems with these trucks.

 I have a 2006 Ford Explorer.
-The battery is fully charged and it will not start.
+The battery is fully charged and my car won't start.
 When I take the key out of the ignition there is a clicking

-There are several things to check.
+Answer: To figure out why your car won't start, there are several things to check.
 The first is to see if your battery cables are clean and tight.
 It is very important that they are as just a little corrosion or a little looseness can cause this type of problem.